-Poor connection – Transmitting both audio and video data can result in poor internet connection.
+Poor connection – Transmitting both audio and video data can result in a poor internet connection.
 Add up screen sharing and more participants and you’ve got yourself a disaster.
 In such cases, immediately turn off the video to keep the call going.

 Audio latency – It’s a common technical issue with video conferencing where audio is delayed and doesn’t match the video.
 These cases make it harder to discuss important topics, so mute audio and turn off video to start over again.
-If the audio gets delayed after a while either restart or reschedule the call.
+If the audio gets delayed after a while, either restart or reschedule the call.

 Overall, both audio and video conferencing benefits outweigh their disadvantages.
 The key point is to use them optimally.
-For shorter conference calls it’s more comfortable to simply dial the number, join the call and discuss everything on point.
+For shorter conference calls, it’s more comfortable to simply dial the number, join the call and discuss everything on point.